World of Final Fantasy: Release

 The game was first revealed to the public at the 2015 Electronic Entertainment Expo.
 At the time of its reveal, the game was said to be 30-40% complete.
 In addition to drawing new fans into the series, its release was intended to be a celebration of the series to commemorate its 30th anniversary.
 This meant that its ultimate release date was decided early on.
 The title was released in October 2016 worldwide: on October 25 in North America, on October 27 in Japan, and on October 28 in Europe.
 It was supplemented in Japan by a guidebook, published by Square Enix on November 26.
-A port of the game to Windows via Steam was announced in October 2017, releasing that same year on November 21.
+A port of the game to Windows via Steam was released on November 21, 2017.
 The port featured limited graphics options and was locked to thirty frames per second, but came with several cheats including free AP, max money and items, and disabling random encounters.

 The Western release of the game was planned from an early stage, as the team wanted to deliver the experience to fans across the world.
 Localization was an arduous task, as the team wanted to preserve as much of the Japanese version's tone and style as possible.
 As Chiba wanted the guest Final Fantasy characters to sound consistent with their canon appearances from across the series, the original localization leads were brought in to help translate the dialogue so as to retain each character's recognized nuances.
 Some terms were difficult for the team to localize, such as "Nosenose" and "falling apart", Japanese terms related to the stacking mechanic.
 English dubbing ran almost parallel to the Japanese voice recording, which lasted around ten to eleven months.